Collection: Rooibos

 Your Definitive Guide to Rooibos Tea

-Rooibos tea is a naturally caffeine-free beverage that is made with the soft, needle-like leaves of the rooibos plant (Aspalathus linearis).
-This broom-like shrub of the plant family Fabaceae, grows in South Africa’s beautiful Cederberg fynbos, a mountainous region of striking rock formations, mountain streams, and an abundance of unique flora and fauna.
-Despite attempts to grow rooibos in other countries, this part of South Africa, with its unique sub-climate and extremes of temperature, appears to be the only place it can thrive.
-Rooibos tea is also called ‘bush tea’ or ‘redbush tea’ and is renowned for its many health benefits.
+Rooibos tea is a naturally caffeine-free beverage made from the soft, needle-like leaves of the rooibos plant, Aspalathus linearis.
+This broom-like shrub from the Fabaceae plant family grows in South Africa’s Cederberg fynbos, a mountainous region known for striking rock formations, mountain streams and unique flora and fauna.
+Despite attempts to grow rooibos in other countries, this part of South Africa, with its unique sub-climate and temperature extremes, appears to be the only place where it can truly thrive.
+Rooibos tea is also called bush tea or redbush tea and is renowned for its many health benefits.

 The History of Rooibos Tea